 Workplace activities such as case conferences could also count as CPD activity if you systematically reflect on what you have learnt.
 Similarly, research and clinical audit activities can be recognised as adding to your professional development if you can account for how they have contributed to your own personal learning.

 Private, documented, self-directed learning such as keeping up to date with relevant veterinary journals can be incorporated into your CPD plans and it is good practice to keep your own personal record of such activities, perhaps in the form of a learning diary.
 You can use the online PDR to keep such notes.
-Otherwise, undocumented private studies can only account for up to ten hours per year on your CPD Record.
+When documenting your private study, you should record:

 There are increasing opportunities to take part in online assessment, and other 'mediated' distance learning involving online tutors and learning groups.
 There is no restriction on the number of hours of online assessment or mediated distance learning that can count towards your CPD.
 You should keep notes of all such activities so you can account for what you have learnt.